getify/You-Dont-Know-JS/types & grammar/ch2.md

 #### Infinities

-Developers from traditional compiled languages like C are probably used to seeing either a compiler error or run-time exception, like "Divide by zero", for an operation like:
+Developers from traditional compiled languages like C are probably used to seeing either a compiler error or runtime exception, like "Divide by zero", for an operation like:

 ```js
 var a = 1 / 0;